Singapore Income Tax: Tax Residency & Tax Rates 2023

 You can file your personal taxes online.

 Alternatively, you may choose to file your personal taxes via mail.
-The various forms and it’s different purposes can be seen below.
+You can see the various forms and different purposes in this table below.

 Form Name Who is it for